Sign in

 5. Conclusion

-In conclusion, the user experience and accuracy of vision screeners vary considerably among manual, digital, and smartphone-based methods.
-Understanding these differences can help healthcare providers choose the appropriate tool for effective vision assessments.
+In summary, the user experience and precision of vision screeners differ notably across manual, digital, and smartphone-based methods.
+Appreciating these differences can aid healthcare practitioners in selecting the most suitable tools for effective vision screenings.

 Read more